BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

 - Page 898 and friends - Discussion of the [T-Dem](http://tdem.eu/) proposal - a different structure sitting next to the EU that allows for representative government and taxation.

-- Page 913 - Proposal to establish an European Partliamentary Union (EPU) to govern the EU.
+- Page 913 - Proposal to establish an European Parliamentary Union (EPU) to govern the EU.

 - Page 927 - Argument that local action is good and necessary, but needs to be